-COURSE DESCRIPTION: This course acquaints you applied sociological concepts and perspectives as you aware of and explore the realm of death in U.S. We will critically engage what it means to engage and the Sociological Imagination" as we explore the historical meaning of death over the past couple of and how Death itself has become a booming industry United States.
-Through lecture, film and other media, assigned readings, this course will take you on an exploration of the many dimensions of the social death and dying.
-We will make broad use of history, with become society.
-"Death sociocenturies in the as well as space of social psychology, and cultural studies as they intersect with the field of sociology in order to better understand the many complexities of death and dying in our social landscape today.
+COURSE DESCRIPTION: This course acquaints you with applied sociological concepts and perspectives as you become aware of and explore the realm of death in U.S. society.
+We will critically engage what it means to engage "Death and the Sociological Imagination" as we explore the socio-historical meaning of death over the past couple of centuries and how Death itself has become a booming industry in the United States.
+Through lecture, film and other media, as well as assigned readings, this course will take you on an exploration of the many dimensions of the social space of death and dying.
+We will make broad use of history, social psychology, and cultural studies as they intersect with the field of sociology in order to better understand the many complexities of death and dying in our social landscape today.
 By the end of this course, I hope to have all of you thinking critically about death and dying, including the way political, social, religious, and cultural history has shaped death.
 We will also investigate how and why things work the way they do today and who we are in terms of the way we imagine the space of death in our social worlds.
 You will be asked, over the course of the term, to confront the things you take for granted.
 Everyday occurrences will be challenged and thought through critically.
 Imagine yourself as Neo from "The Matrix" when he decides to take the Red Pill or Alice when she decides to explore the rabbit hole.
 Both must deal with what's at the end of their adventures.
 What will you find at the end of this adventure?

-A NOTE ABOUT COURSE CONTENT: In this class, we examine just about every aspect of the social world, we talk about, read, and watch provocative material.
+A NOTE ABOUT COURSE CONTENT: Since sociologists examine just about every aspect of the social world, we talk about provocative material.
 When we explore controversial topics, they will always be framed within an academic context.
-Keep in mind that when you find yourself in a space outside of your comfort zone, it's an opportunity for learning.
-You may be confronted with subject matter that is difficult to watch, see, discuss, or listen to.
+Keep in mind that when we find ourselves in a space outside of our comfort zone, it's an opportunity for learning, and you may be confronted with subject matter that is difficult to watch, see, discuss, or listen to.
 Please note that you will be responsible for any course material you miss if you choose not to participate.
 If you have any questions or concerns about content or climate, feel free to speak with me about it right away.